AndradeKaio/search-engine/README.md

 ### Break down into end to end tests

-Explain what these tests test and why
+Explain what these tests test aand why

 ```
 Give an example